Can you answer these US immigration test questions?

 The test is composed of an English and civics test.

-During the test, applicants must demonstrate an understanding of the English language including the ability to read, write and speak basic English as well as questions about the American government and history.
+During the test, applicants must demonstrate an understanding of the English language including the ability to read, write and speak basic English.
+There are also questions about the American government and history.

 There are 100 possible civics (history and government) questions, which are split up into 10 different categories.
 Applicants are only asked 10 questions and must answer six correctly.